brosenan/muon/muon-clj/modules.md

  (parse-ns-decl '(ns foo.bar)) => [[] {nil "foo.bar"} {}])

 ```
 The module name is followed by a sequence of directives.
-The `requires` directive instructs the module system
+The `require` directive instructs the module system
 to load another module and assigns an alias to it.
 Optionally, a vector of "refer" symbols is also provided.
 These symbols will be implicitly associated with that namespace when written without a namespace prefix.